skfrost19/Clipbuddy/README.md

 A lightweight, cross-platform clipboard manager with global hotkey support, system tray integration, and persistent history.

+Made with ❤️ using AI (Claude Sonnet 4.5).

 ## Features

 ### Core Functionality